ukjhsa/ADEF/doc/documentation.md

 - `ControlUpdate`: the operation of how to update by the current state.
 - `ControlFunction`: the function storage.

-`ControlMechanism` is derived from `BaseControlMechanism`, the base abstract class, and has Subclasses:
+`ControlMechanism` is derived from `BaseControlMechanism`, the base abstract class, and has subclasses:
 - `SadeCrControlMechanism`: used by parameter CR in the SaDE algorithm.
 - `SdeFControlMechanism`: used by parameter F in the SDE algorithm.
 - `IndirectControlMechanism`: used by parameter F in the both NSDE and SaNSDE algorithm.